Uffenheim & Friedberg to Nuremberg to NYC

 Martin was born in August 1892 in a small town called Uffenheim, Germany.
 He moved to Nuremberg around the time of WWI and served in the German army.
 He was stationed in Nuremberg since that was one of the places where kosher food could be obtained.
 Martin was a proud Orthodox Jew.
 He married Else who was from Friedberg Germany.
 They settled down in Nuremberg and had a daughter named Lisa.
-Being politically active as well as religious, Martin did not get along with his local group of Storm Troopers even in the late 1920's, especially one Nazi named Herr Streicher.
+Being politically active as well as religious, Martin did not get along with his local group of Storm Troopers even in the late 1920's, especially one Nazi named Julius Streicher.
 The story that I was told as a child, was that my Opa kicked Herr Streicher in the behind on the street and ran away.
 But when the Nazis came to power, this prank was not forgotten.

 This is a picture of the Synagogue at Hans Sachs Platz which the Nazis burnt to the ground in August 1938, three months before Kristallnacht.
 Nuremberg was an early stronghold for the Nazis.